I paid over $2000 for my reclining sofa. It is less than 5 years old and already falling apart.

 The company employs over 1300 workers.
 Its facilities total over 1 million square feet.

-As a reclining specialist, the company offers a wide variety of custom options.
+As a reclining specialist, the company offers a wide variety of mechanisms, styles, and custom options.

 These options include heat and massage mechanisms, infinite reclining positions, and an iPod docking station controlled from a touchpad command center.

 You can also find models with lifts, extra storage, hidden tables, and cup holders.

 Franklin is a vertically integrated manufacturer, making nearly all of its own parts, including manual and power mechanisms.

 Price ranges for recliners are generally $499 – $1299.

 Reclining sofas range from $899 – $1699.